AnantPratapSinghSachan/mental-health-companion-chatbot/README.md

 # Student Mental Health Companion (Streamlit + Gemini)

-A professional, supportive mental health companion for students, powered by **Google Gemini** and **Streamlit**.
+A professional, supportive mental health companion for students.
 Includes quick prompts, basic crisis guidance, session-only mood check-ins, and a small statistics visualization.

 ---

-## ✨ Features
+## Features

-- Chatbot guidance for:
+- Chatbot guidance for stress, anxiety, academic pressure, sleep, and self-care
-  - Stress
-  - Anxiety
-  - Academic pressure
-  - Sleep
-  - Self-care
-- Crisis awareness: highlights resources if risky keywords are detected
+- Crisis awareness with emergency resource suggestions
 - Quick prompts for common student concerns
-- Session-only mood check-in and simple trend chart
+- Session-only mood check-in with simple trend chart
-- Statistics section (WHO and CDC YRBS examples) with an Altair chart
+- Statistics section with sample WHO and CDC data

 ---

-## ⚠ Important Notice
+## Important Notice

 This app is **not a substitute for professional help**.
 If you're in immediate danger or considering harming yourself: